-Rousseau is referring to Coravin, a revolutionary wine preservation system, uses a needle and inert gas to allow users to pour wine without removing the cork from the bottle.
-This technology has become a widely accepted standard amongst wine professionals worldwide and is the ultimate gift for the at-home drinker.
+Rousseau is referring to Coravin, a revolutionary wine preservation system that uses a needle and inert gas to allow users to pour wine without removing the cork from the bottle—this technology has become a widely accepted standard amongst wine professionals worldwide and is the ultimate nerdy gift for the at-home drinker.
 With this system, says Rousseau, wine lovers can “savor every bottle at our own pace, not oxygen’s.”

 Best Gadget: Cork Pops Legacy Wine Bottle Opener

-“As a sommelier, I am a bit old school as I like to open my wines with a traditional waiter's corkscrew––however, I tried [this] out and I absolutely loved it,” he says.
-“I highly recommend it to those who don't want to deal with the hassle of opening a wine with the corkscrew."
-Benjamin also adds that this opener is "the fastest, easiest way to open a bottle of wine; just insert the needle into the cork and push the button.”
-Plus, the device’s button pops up with a satisfying sound.
+“As a sommelier, I am a bit old school as I like to open my wines with a traditional waiter's corkscrew—however, I tried [this] out and I absolutely loved it,” he says.
+“I highly recommend it to those who don't want to deal with the hassle of opening a wine with the corkscrew.
+Cork Pops Legacy Wine Bottle Opener is the fastest, easiest way to open a bottle of wine; just insert the needle into the cork and push the button.”
+The device’s button will pop up with a classic, satisfying sound, he adds.

 Best Design: Monopol Westmark Germany Cork Puller

-You can't go wrong with a stylish wine bottle opener, according to Matt Crafton, winemaker at Chateau Montelena in Calistoga, Calif.
-"I like things that work and look good at the same time,” he says about his Monopol Westmark Germany cork puller.
+You can never really go wrong with a design-forward wine bottle opener, according to Matt Crafton, winemaker at Chateau Montelena in Calistoga, California.
+"I like things that work and look good at the same time,” he shares about his Monopol Westmark Germany Ah-So cork puller.
 “The concept and execution are simple, but it's a beautiful and functional product that is a must-have for any wine lover,” he adds, noting that this particular model is great for opening older bottles or tough corks.

-Best Functional: Chemex Pour-Over Coffeemaker
+Best Multi-Use: Chemex Pour-Over Coffeemaker

 “Instead of a traditional decanter, we use a Chemex coffeemaker,” says Chris Leon, wine director and founder of Leon & Son Wine and Spirits in Brooklyn.
-“It’s perfectly shaped for decanting wine, and has a spout and handle built-in."
-He adds, "Plus, it saves space in our tiny NYC kitchen!”
+“It’s perfectly shaped for decanting wine, and has a spout and handle built in.
+Plus, it saves space in our tiny NYC kitchen!”

 Best Personalized: Winc Wine Subscription

 Winc is the epitome of a modern wine club—it’s all online, customized to your palate (or that of your recipient), user-friendly, and reasonably priced.
-It’s easy to give the gift of Winc: just head to the “Gifts” tab and select a one-, two-, or three-month subscription, or choose a custom flat amount.
+It’s easy to give the gift of Winc: just head to the gifts tab and select a one-, two-, or three-month subscription or choose a custom flat amount.
 This will go straight to your recipient and they can choose their own adventure from there, no guesswork needed.

 Best Funny: May Contain Wine T-Shirt

 “Wine lovers wear their hearts on their tees,” says Rousseau.
 “A kick-ass t-shirt with a wine motto proudly displayed is the perfect gift for your favorite oenophile—t-shirts speak while we sip!”

 Best Budget: Sipski Wine Glass Holder

-Read Next: The Best Wines
+Related: The Best Wines

 Best Beauty: ARCONA Wine Oil

-Skincare buffs will love this Arcona facial oil made from the skin of red grapes.
+Skincare buffs will love this ARCONA facial oil made from the skin of red grapes.
 Packed with antioxidants, polyphenols, linoleic and oleic acids, and more, this special oil can be used in the morning or at night and seeks to minimize the appearance of fine lines and other signs of aging.
-This is an ideal gift for those with mature skin (suitable for both women and men), and the brightening formula smells of clove and cinnamon, bringing relaxation with each application.
+This is an ideal gift for those with dry or mature skin (suitable for both women and men), and the brightening formula smells of clove and cinnamon, bringing relaxation with each application.